Table of Contents

 Psychological & Social Considerations

-• Social pressure: Friends/family may not understand minimalist lifestyle.
+• Social pressure: Friends/family may not understand your frugal, minimalist lifestyle.

-• Happiness: Studies show simple living can increase life satisfaction if aligned with personal values.
+• Happiness: Studies show simple living can increase life satisfaction if aligned with personal values, but extreme deprivation leads to burnout.

 Risks, Insurance, and Safety Nets